Rnb69/DoubleTap2Like/README.md

 # DoubleTap2Like
-Easy Template for making Instagram like Double tap to like feature.
+Easy frontend Template for making Instagram like Double tap to like feature.
 Made using vanilla CSS and javascript.